OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/How the Robocar Trifecta Would Improve Our Cities.md

 - Much quieter cities as all vehicles go electric
 - Newfound urban spaces
 - Imagine all the parked cars gone
-- Repurposed parking structures
+- Repurposed parking structures (27% of downtown Houston Is parking structures!)
-- Vehicles customizable to many uses
+- Purpose-built robocars!
 - Very little private vehicle ownership
 - Easier multi-mode urban transit
 - Move recharging to the least desirable spaces

 Each of these deserves a post, so I'll light them up with links as I write them.

-#robocars #urbanplanning #futureofcities #wishfulthinking #EVs
+#robocars #urbanplanning #futureofcities #wishfulthinking #EVs #futureoftransportation

 — [[Jerry Michalski]]